pyconjp/2012.pycon.jp/sphinx/en/program/index.rst

 Day3 : 2012/9/17 (Mon, National Holiday)
 --------------------------------------------

-Door open at 10:00.
+Doors open at 10:00 AM.

-Sprint is the event that the developer gathering in every theme, and develop freely.
-You can participate in Sprint without having to participate in the Day1 and Day2.
-Sprint's participation fee is free, but lunch and tea are not provided.
-We will tell more at a later for Sprint.
+The PyConJP Sprint is the event where developers gather, and develop freely on whatever Python project they choose.
+You can participate in Sprint without having to participate in day 1 or Day 2 of the main PyConJP event.
+Participation is completely free, but lunch and tea are not provided.
+We will provide more information about the sprint at a later time.